The Quick (American band): History

 In Los Angeles, between the glam and punk eras in the mid-1970s, there were few clubs for local bands to play original music.
-However, in early 1976 The Quick began playing at the Starwood and on Thanksgiving Weekend 1976 revived the Whisky a Go Go.
-During its career, The Quick played various club shows supporting such bands as Van Halen, Ramones, The Runaways, and Crack The Sky, in addition to headlining slots.
+However, in early 1976 the Quick began playing at the Starwood and on Thanksgiving Weekend 1976 revived the Whisky a Go Go.
+During its career, the Quick played various club shows supporting such bands as Van Halen, Ramones, the Runaways, and Crack the Sky, in addition to headlining slots.
 The Quick's most-attended show was an opening slot for Starz at the 3,000-seat Santa Monica Civic Auditorium in 1977.

 The Quick released a full-length album, 1976's Mondo Deco on Mercury Records, produced by Kim Fowley and engineered by Earle Mankey, the original guitarist of Sparks (formerly Halfnelson), one of the band's earlier influences.
 In 2003, various demo recordings were included on the 2003 rarities compilation Untold Rock Stories on Rev-Ola Records in the UK.

 In March 1978, the band recorded singles produced by established Elektra Records staff arranger David Campbell.
 Referred to as The Elektra singles, (though the band never signed with Elektra Records) the songs displayed a shift in the band's early proto-punk/punk sound to a more experimental harder-rock approach.
 A few of the songs were released on 10" and 7" limited edition vinyl via the band's fan club, and all nine tracks were eventually released on Untold Rock Stories.

-One of those tracks, "Pretty Please Me", was played frequently by local KROQ-FM DJ Rodney Bingenheimer on his weekly "Rodney On the ROQ" radio show in 1978, but there were no records available to sell.
-The song was later covered and officially released by both Redd Kross and The Dickies.
+One of those tracks, "Pretty Please Me", was played frequently by local KROQ-FM radio DJ Rodney Bingenheimer on his weekly "Rodney On the ROQ" radio show in 1978, but there were no records available to sell.
+The song was later covered and officially released by both Redd Kross and the Dickies.

 In April 1978, the band invited fans to attend its 3rd anniversary show (and vote on the set list) at its Hollywood rehearsal space.
-It was The Quick's final show, as the group disbanded shortly afterwards.
+It was the Quick's final show, as the group disbanded shortly afterwards.

 The Quick have an intertwined history with long running punk rock band the Dickies.
 Steve Huffsteter, who went to school with Dickies vocalist Leonard Graves Phillips, gave guitar lessons to Dickies axeman Stan Lee.
 Huffsteter both introduced those two principals to one another, and encouraged their punk rock direction.
 Members of the Quick, who were dominated in terms of songwriting credits for their own band by Huffsteter, contributed to the Dickies' early canon, including the infamous "Shadow Man."
 The Dickies would go on to cover Huffsteter's "Pretty Please Me" on Stukas Over Disneyland (1983).